Australian Open 2020: Ok raider destroys Thyme's dream as shocking hostilities keep future generation unhealthy - The Media Times

 Thiem is approaching to take Murrayism.

 The timing has, of course, been paused.
-She fell out of the ATP finals in November of last year, losing to Stefanos her and separated from girlfriend Christina Mladenovich at about the same time.
+She fell out of the ATP finals in November of last year, losing to Stefanos of her class, and was separated from girlfriend Christina Mladenovich at about the same time.

 Eye-catching, he hired his compatriot, Thomas Muster, to join his coaching team in 2020, but they have already split from the company.